andrewluetgers/ngEventRegistry/README.md

 - in a config function, inject registerEvents service and call `registerEvents("foo");`
 - to broadcast foo event from service or controller inject foo and call it as your broadcast method `foo(bar);`
 - somewhere else handle the event with `onFoo(myHandlerFn)`

-- validate event arguments like so
+And you can validate event arguments like so:

-sfsdf

 	registerEvents("validEvent", funciton(arg) {
 		// validate arg here, throw error if invalid